ruslansavchuk/kubernetes-the-hard-way/docs/04-etcd.md

 ...
 ```

-When etcd is up and running we can check wheather we can connact to it.
+Now, when etcd is up and running, we can check wheather we can communicate with it
 ```
 sudo ETCDCTL_API=3 etcdctl member list \
   --endpoints=https://127.0.0.1:2379 \